YieShin/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/README.md

-# 🐍 100 Days of Python — My Coding Journey
+# 🐍 100 Days of Code The Complete Python Pro Bootcamp — My Coding Journey

-Welcome to my **100 Days of Python** learning journey!
+Welcome to my **100 Days of Code The Complete Python Pro Bootcamp** learning journey!
 This repository contains daily hands-on projects and exercises based on [Dr. Angela Yu’s Python Bootcamp](https://www.udemy.com/course/100-days-of-code/) on Udemy.

 ## 🚀 About Me